Singer Sewing Machines

-Issac Singer started the Singer Corporation in 1851, in 1856 it was renamed Singer Manufacturing Company, and Singer Company in 1963.
+In 1851, Isaac Singer founded the Singer Corporation.
+Five years later, in 1856, the company was renamed the Singer Manufacturing Company.
+Finally, in 1963, it became known as the Singer Company.
 In 1853 they made 810 sewing machines 20 years later in 1873 they made 232,444 machines.
 Singer sewing machines were on their way to being the best-known brand of sewing machines ever.
+Isaac Singer’s ruthless tactics in the sewing machine market wouldn’t fly today.
+His company, Singer Manufacturing Company, had a nasty habit of deliberately destroying trade-in sewing machines made by competitors.

-There are some myths surrounding Singer sewing machines that need to be put to rest.
+Prepare to unravel the tangled threads of Singer sewing machine lore.
 They were not the first sewing machine.
 Elias Howe patented the first lock-stitch sewing machine and he and Issac Singer went to court over it.
-According to Joan Perk, a patent sharing agreement was finally reached among the major sewing machine companies.
+According to Joan Perk, a patent sharing agreement was finally reached among the major sewing machine companies so they could continue to make sewing machines.

-This leads to another myth that is common, all sewing machines were not made by Singer.
+The popularity of Singer sewing machines spawned a misconception: “All sewing machines were made by Singer!”
+But that’s simply not true.
+While Singer enjoyed immense success and market dominance for a long time, numerous other manufacturers have always existed and thrived in the sewing machine industry.
 There have always been multiple manufacturers of sewing machines.
 Singer has never been the only one.
 Also, while no one can deny the popularity of the Singer sewing machine it was also never the best on the market.
 Issac Singer was focused on marketing and affordability, not innovation.
 I like to think of Singer sewing machines like the Ford truck of the sewing world.
 Ford trucks are fairly dependable, they’ll get the job done, but they don’t have the style of GMC or the towing capacity of Dodge.

 Singer Sewing Machine Specific Model Posts